shibatch/tlfloat/CODE_OF_CONDUCT.md

 after the company has started using the software.
 Thus, the use of the software itself can be started easily, and minor violations can be tolerated.
-In addition, companies can decide the budget for their contribution to OSS projects on their own discretion.
+In addition, companies can decide the budget for their contribution to FOSS projects on their own discretion.

 At first glance, this might seem to mean that companies can continue to free-ride without worrying about the guidelines by silently allowing their employees to continue using the software without having them participate in the project.
-However, for companies that use OSS extensively, not being involved in OSS projects at all would cause various practical disadvantages.
-In addition, if the status of OSS use and contribution to the project by each company becomes clear, the existence of large OSS user companies that continue to free-ride in silence will naturally emerge.
+However, for companies that use FOSS extensively, not being involved in FOSS projects at all would cause various practical disadvantages.
+In addition, if the status of FOSS use and contribution to the project by each company becomes clear, the existence of large FOSS user companies that continue to free-ride in silence will naturally emerge.

-This may also mean that little-known companies will not be subject to much public scrutiny, and only well-known companies that use OSS on a large scale will be significantly affected by the guidelines.
-However, this has the advantage of supporting companies that use OSS on a small scale, thereby expanding the use of OSS.
-Rather than going around pointing out every minor violation, we can expect to bring long-term benefits to the OSS ecosystem by fostering companies that use OSS on a large scale.
-What is important is visibility into the use of OSS in each company, and for this purpose, it may be reasonable to mandate a usage indication in the distribution license.
+This may also mean that little-known companies will not be subject to much public scrutiny, and only well-known companies that use FOSS on a large scale will be significantly affected by the guidelines.
+However, this has the advantage of supporting companies that use FOSS on a small scale, thereby expanding the use of FOSS.
+Rather than going around pointing out every minor violation, we can expect to bring long-term benefits to the FOSS ecosystem by fostering companies that use FOSS on a large scale.
+What is important is visibility into the use of FOSS in each company, and for this purpose, it may be reasonable to mandate a usage indication in the distribution license.